urmastalimaa/interactive-frontend-development/slides/js_ecosystem.md

 # JavaScript Tooling

 * Has historically changed extremely fast
-* Has stablized a bit
+* Has stabilized a bit
 * We'll be using Rollup and Babel for our tool-chain

 ???

 Webpack not properly working on last NodeJS LTS version (v14.16) forced me to switch from Webpack to Rollup.